 Ezzard Charles became heavyweight champion of the world on June 22 in 1949 when he won a unanimous decision over Jersey Joe Walcott but few fans were overly pleased about it.
 Charles lacked power, they said; he’s too careful, they said; he’s not really the champion, they said.
 In fact, Ezzard Charles was a more than worthy champion; he just wasn’t Joe Louis.

 Charles made three defenses of his title, against Gus Lesnevich, Pat Valentino and Freddie Beshore but it was even clearer now that the public just wasn’t all that keen on the new champion.
-The Lesnevich fight drew a poor crowd, the fight against Valentino, the first in the Bay Area since Jack Johnson beat Stanley Ketchel back in 1909, saw Charles introduced first and heavily booed by a pro-Valentino crowd, while the Beshore fight set a record for lowest attendance at a heavyweight title bout, with a lowly 6298 people turning up.
+The Lesnevich fight drew a poor crowd, the fight against Valentino, the first in the Bay Area since Jack Johnson beat Stanley Ketchel back in 1909, saw Charles introduced first and heavily booed by a pro-Valentino crowd, while the Beshore fight set a record for lowest attendance at a heavyweight title bout, with just over six thousand people turning up.

 With Charles sitting ringside, Louis took the fight to Valentino and, according to a New York Times report, could have easily put Valentino away early but chose to send a message to Charles instead: “To experienced observers, it was apparent from the fourth round that Louis could have finished Valentino any time he decided to open up.
 When he finally did, Louis poured in deadly punishment at his old-time speed and precise timing.”